SmartTokenLabs/interview-tests/full-stack-quality-assurance-developer/README.md

-# Test excersise for a mixed skilled role (Quality Assurance with Development Skills)
+# Test excersise for a mixed skilled role (Quality Assurance with core library development skills)

 The following requirements span across QA related tasks and also code quality related development.